 This Landscape and Ecological Management Plan (LEMP) has been prepared by LDA Design and BSG Ecology to accompany a planning application by Elstree Green Ltd for the construction, operation, management and decommissioning of a grid connected solar farm with battery storage and associated infrastructure (hereafter referred to as the 'Proposed Development'), on Land to the North East and West of Elstree Aerodrome (the 'Site').
-The Site is approximately 130ha in size.
+The Site is approximately 130ha in size although development would cover 85ha (65%) of the Site area.